Miscellaneous Tips & Tricks

 You can configure Domotz to scan only a specific segment of a larger network (e.g., a /24 subnet within a /16 network) by assigning a static IP address to the Domotz Collector’s network interface within the desired range and manually setting the subnet mask.
 For example, in a 172.16.0.0/16 network, you can limit scanning to 172.16.7.0/24 by setting the Domotz Collector’s static IP to 172.16.7.1/24.

-Some of my devices are not appearing in the site device list, but they are reachable via ping.
+Some of my devices are not appearing in the collector’s device list, but they are reachable via ping.

-In some cases, devices may be pingable from the host running the Domotz Collector but do not show up in the Domotz device list for that site.
+In some cases, devices may be pingable from the host running the Domotz Collector but do not show up in the Domotz device list for that collector.
 This can happen for several reasons:

 This could be due to different reasons: